Agoric/documentation/main/ertp/guide/amount-math.md

 For example:

 <<< @/snippets/ertp/guide/test-amount-math.js#allMathKinds

+Note that many `amountMath` methods have a `brand` argument, either required or optional.
+For the ones with an optional `brand` argument, you should use it if you need to do an "absolute" check on the brand in the `amount` argument(s).
+In this case, you want to use the `brand` you got from the issuer (or from Zoe) as the optional parameter to compare the `amount` `brand`(s) to.

 ## AmountMath Methods
 The following is a brief description and example of each `amountMath` method.
 For